md-zaman/kubernetes/notes-mm.md

 Q10.
 What does the READY column in the output of the kubectl get pods command indicate?

-Sol: running containers/total (check again)
+Sol: running containers/total pods(check again)

 Q11.
 Delete the webapp Pod.